 “διδάσκειν δὲ γυναικὶ οὐκ ἐπιτρέπω, οὐδὲ αὐθεντεῖν ἀνδρός, ἀλλ’ εἶναι ἐν ἡσυχίᾳ.”

 Each chapter title contains Payne’s subject: chapter 18 “1 Timothy 2:12: Part I: ‘I Am Not Permitting a Woman to Teach'”; chapter 19 “1 Timothy 2:12: Part II: Does οὐδέ Separate Two Prohibitions or Conjoin Them?”; chapter 20 “1 Timothy 2:12: Part III: Does αὐθεντέω Mean ‘Assume Authority’?” respectively.
 The burden of chapter 18 is to show that the prohibition is not universally binding for all time, define the nature of teaching as Paul intended, and answer why women in Ephesus were specifically targeted.
 Chapter 19 offers alternative possibilities for understanding “to teach” and “to have authority over” (NIV) either as two separate ideas or as a single, more specific idea.
-Payne opts for the latter and offers solid evidence accordingly.
-The final chapter in this unit faces the rarity of αὐθεντέω (the verbal root form of the Greek infinitive αὐθεντεῖν; NIV’s “to have authority over”) and unpacks its etymology as an indicator of meaning, canvasses the likely meanings of this term, and opts for one that fits the context of the passage and the overall theme of Paul’s letter to Timothy.
+Payne opts for the latter and provides solid evidence accordingly.
+The final chapter in this unit confronts the rarity of αὐθεντέω (the verbal root form of the Greek infinitive αὐθεντεῖν; NIV’s “to have authority over”) and unpacks its etymology as an indicator of meaning, canvasses the likely meanings of this term, and opts for one that fits the context of the passage and the overall theme of Paul’s letter to Timothy.
 As before, this post will highlight major points of Payne’s arguments from each chapter.

 1 Timothy 2:12: Part I: “I Am Not Permitting a Woman to Teach”